thegeeklab/git-sv/README.md

-   config, cfg                   cli configuration current-version, cv           get last released version from git next-version, nv              generate the next version based on git commit messages commit-log, cl                list all commit logs according to range as jsons commit-notes, cn              generate a commit notes according to range release-notes, rn             generate release notes changelog, cgl                generate changelog tag, tg                       generate tag with version based on git commit messages commit, cmt                   execute git commit with convetional commit message helper validate-commit-message, vcm  use as prepare-commit-message hook to validate and enhance commit message help, h                       Shows a list of commands or help for one command
+   config, cfg                   cli configuration current-version, cv           get last released version from git next-version, nv              generate the next version based on git commit messages commit-log, cl                list all commit logs according to range as json commit-notes, cn              generate a commit notes according to range release-notes, rn             generate release notes changelog, cgl                generate changelog tag, tg                       generate tag with version based on git commit messages commit, cmt                   execute git commit with conventional commit message helper validate-commit-message, vcm  use as prepare-commit-message hook to validate and enhance commit message help, h                       Shows a list of commands or help for one command